-This Kuru shoes review was born out of necessity!
-When I was told I had plantar fasciitis, I was not happy to find out that I’d have to change the type of shoes I’d been wearing.
-I had worn the same cute flip flops everywhere and didn’t want to give them up…until I discovered Kuru footwear.
+This Kuru shoes review was totally born out of necessity!
+When I was told I had plantar fasciitis, I wasn’t happy about having to switch from my favorite shoes to something more supportive.
+That’s when I decided to give Kuru footwear a try…

-Kuru provided me with these shoes in exchange for a Kuru shoes review but my love for these sandals is 100% my own!
-This post contains affiliate links.
+Kuru provided me with their shoes in exchange for a review but my love for their shoes is 100% my own!
+For your convenience, this post contains also contains affiliate links.

 Kuru Shoes Review